pbissonho/fast.cli/README.md

 - Custom commands
 - Standard line commands (Some commands already included in the CLI)
     - install (Add a package to the project dependencies)

+## Roadmap

+- Plugin as packages
+  * Allow plugins to be released as packages to allow versioning.
+  * It will be possible to import a plugin directly from Dart Pub.
+-  Projets

 ## Migrating from v0.3 to 0.4